5 Days In Molokai

 Day 2: Kalaupapa Peninsula & Leper Colony

-The second day of your 5 days in Molokai will uncover one of the most fascinating stories you’ve probably never heard of.
-Today, we’ll explore the remote Kalaupapa Peninsula, home to a former leper colony that is still somewhat in use today.
+This Molokai itinerary uncovers one of Hawaii’s most fascinating tales on the second day.
+We’ll explore the remote Kalaupapa Peninsula, home to a former leper colony still somewhat in use today.
 Get your history books and hiking shoes ready!

 Background

-In the most inaccessible part of the most isolated of the (main) Hawaiian Islands, lies the Kalaupapa Peninsula.
+In the most inaccessible part of the most isolated of the (main) Hawaiian Islands lies the Kalaupapa Peninsula.
 Meaning “flat-leaf”, the peninsula is squeezed by the majestic Pali Coast – the tallest sea cliffs in the world – and the Pacific Ocean.
-The peninsula is not only a place of dramatic natural beauty but also the site of a tragic episode in modern Hawaiian history.
-In an effort to curb the spread of the leprosy virus and under mounting pressure from wealthy sugar plantation owners who feared a dwindling labor supply, King Kamehameha V signed legislation to designate this isolated spot as a permanent quarantine area for patients of leprosy from across the Hawaiian Islands.
+The peninsula is a place of dramatic natural beauty and the site of a tragic episode in modern Hawaiian history.
+To curb the spread of the leprosy virus and under mounting pressure from wealthy sugar plantation owners who feared a dwindling labor supply, King Kamehameha V signed legislation to designate this isolated spot as a permanent quarantine area for patients of leprosy from across the Hawaiian Islands.

 Kalaupapa Peninsula - Molokai - Hawaii